Respiratory quotient: Calculation

-→ 6 CO2+ 6 H2O.
+→ 6 CO2 + 6 H2O.
 Thus, the RQ= 6 CO2/ 6 O2=1.

+For oxidation of a fatty acid molecule, namely palmitic acid:

+A RQ near 0.7 indicates that fat is the predominant fuel source, a value of 1.0 is indicative of carbohydrate being the predominant fuel source, and a value between 0.7 and 1.0 suggests a mix of both fat and carbohydrate.
+In general a mixed diet corresponds with an RER of approximately 0.8.
 For fats, the RQ depends on the specific fatty acids present.
 Amongst the commonly stored fatty acids in vertebrates, RQ varies from 0.692 (stearic acid) to as high as 0.759 (docosahexaenoic acid).
 Historically, it was assumed that 'average fat' had an RQ of about 0.71, and this holds true for most mammals including humans.
 However, a recent survey showed that aquatic animals, especially fish, have fat that should yield higher RQs on oxidation, reaching as high as 0.73 due to high amounts of docosahexaenoic acid.

 The range of respiratory coefficients for organisms in metabolic balance usually ranges from 1.0 (representing the value expected for pure carbohydrate oxidation) to ~0.7 (the value expected for pure fat oxidation).
 In general, molecules that are more oxidized (e.g., glucose) require less oxygen to be fully metabolized and, therefore, have higher respiratory quotients.
 Conversely, molecules that are less oxidized (e.g., fatty acids) require more oxygen for their complete metabolism and have lower respiratory quotients.
 See BMR for a discussion of how these numbers are derived.
 A mixed diet of fat and carbohydrate results in an average value between these numbers.

 RQ value corresponds to a caloric value for each liter (L) of CO2 produced.
 If O2 consumption numbers are available, they are usually used directly, since they are more direct and reliable estimates of energy production.

 RQ as measured includes a contribution from the energy produced from protein.
 However, due to the complexity of the various ways in which different amino acids can be metabolized, no single RQ can be assigned to the oxidation of protein in the diet.

 Insulin, which increases lipid storage and decreases fat oxidation, is positively associated with increases in the respiratory quotient.
 A positive energy balance will also lead to an increased respiratory quotient.